The Wonderful, Tropical Islands of Fiji

 Yasawas

 The Yasawa Islands are located off the northwest coast of Viti Levu.
-It’s a group of about 20 islands that fulfill the picturesque postcard south Sea cliche.
+It’s a group of about 20 islands that fulfill the picturesque postcard south seas cliche.
 Gentle hilly landscapes, secluded palm tree-fringed bays with white sandy beaches to relax and dream.
-The turquoise crystal clear water of the lagoon invites you to swim and snorkel.
+The turquoise crystal clear water of the lagoon’s invites to swim and snorkel.

 The budget resorts on most of the Yasawas Islands attract a lot of backpackers and travelers seeking beaches and stunning nature without spending big dollars.
 There is a well-organized infrastructure of passenger ferries and island supply boats that allow swift daily transport in and out of the islands.